 |Southwest Gourd Patch Phoenix (always under construction) |

 We are a friendly, welcoming gourd art group that hopes you will visit and join.
 We love to share our knowledge, learned techniques and camaraderie, and we enjoy encouraging the artist within that exists in all our members whether they realize it or not at first.
 Come and see.
 You'll be amazed at what creative people can do with a CALABASH!

-The picture you see here includes many of our members, but not all and the "gourd quilt" you see was done by all of us in this picture.
-It was beautiful and inspired a second one that was even better.
+The picture you see here includes many of our members, but not all, and the "gourd quilt" you see was done by all of us in this picture.
+It is beautiful and inspired a second one that was even better and was won in a game of change at the annual gourd festival in Casa Grande.
 To see better pictures of this piece of art, click on the "Gourd Quilt" link on the left side of this page.

 If you love gourds, think you might like them or are just curious, we hope to see you at a meeting.
 Information is under "Monthly Meetings."

 If you are interested in joining the SWGA, just come to a meeting and pick up a form.
 You DO NOT have to be a member to be a welcome participant in our meetings.
 We love new faces and sharing our enthusiasm for gourd art.

 |So, what do we do at meetings?
 First of all, we have FUN!

 Every other month, we have some kind of demonstration of a technique or a discussion of various techniques.
 Some examples: Tenerife, colored pencil, dyes, carving, story gourds, acrylics, kumi himo, etc. Group members, gourd artists from outside our club, or teachers give a demonstration or a short workshop on a technique.
 Workshop supplies for members are paid by the club.
 On alternate months, "tips" are talked about and shared.